 The graph below shows the membership counts of the Fund for the last ten valuations.
 The numbers that are shown in the middle of the bars represent the number of beneficiaries.
-In 2021 there were 32 beneficiaries and 1 retiree.
+As of 2022, there are no retirees and 24 beneficiaries remaining.